-SB 1254 - Under current law, lobbyists must disclose expenditures made for occasions where members of a caucus of the general assembly are invited in writing.
-This act changes the law to require disclosure when members of a caucus of the majority or minority parties of the house or senate are invited in writing.
+SS/SCS/SB 1254 - Under current law, lobbyists must disclose expenditures made for occasions where members of a caucus of the general assembly are invited in writing.
+This act changes the law to require disclosure when members of a caucus of the majority or minority parties of the House or Senate are invited in writing.

-Under the act, lobbyists shall not make expenditures on behalf of public officials for entertainment, travel, or lodging unless approved prior to the date of expenditure by the administration committee of the house or senate.
+Under the act, lobbyists shall not make expenditures on behalf of public officials for entertainment, travel, or lodging unless approved prior to the date of expenditure by the Administration and Accounts committee of the House or the Administration Committee of the Senate.